Full Form of SEBI – Securities and Exchange Board of India

 The full form of SEBI is the Securities and Exchange Board of India is the market regulator of securities markets in India and was formed with a view to establishing a facilitating market environment while at the same time curbing unfair trade practices.

-Prior to 1992, the capital market in India was regulated by the Controller of Capital Issue (CCI) through the powers delegated to it under the Capital Issues Control Act, 1947.
+Prior to 1992, India’s capital market was regulated by the Controller of Capital Issue (CCI) through the powers delegated to it under the Capital Issues Control Act, 1947.
 The Act gave the Central Government the power to dictate the amount of capital a company could raise and the price at which it could be raised, which was more often than not, at par value.
 This resulted in the shares being offered to the public being highly undervalued.
-While it meant gains for small investors, it also meant the companies were not able to get the right value for their business.
+While it meant gains for small investors, it also meant the companies could not get the right value for their business.

 On account of the gradual opening up of the economy, the CCI was repealed and replaced by SEBI by way of enactment of the Securities and Exchange Board of India Act, 1992.
 SEBI was established as a non-statutory body in 1988 and was given the power to become the statutory and apex regulatory authority for securities markets through the SEBI Act, 1992.
 SEBI has encouraged appropriate pricing of capital issues and securities by way of enforcement of various regulations in exercise of its powers.